 Early in 2015, Amazon was regarded as a platform that offered the best-personalized experiences for customers.
 The social proofs can clearly point out that Amazon truly nailed personalization.

 Later in 2016, 53% of customers felt Amazon had the best site experience overall.
 33% listed Amazon’s site experience as the main reason why they chose Amazon over other retailers.
 More than 50% distinguished Amazon’s site research and product-filtering capabilities as superior.
-41% have left a retailer’s site for Amazon after a poor site-research experience.
+41% have left a retailer’s site for Amazon after a poor site research experience.
 And lastly, 50% have left a retailer’s site after not being able to find a product they knew the retailer carried.

-One of the personalized things they have done is creating a “My-Mix” feature that enables customers to have their personalized shopping feed.
-This feature allows customers to save what they want, or what they consider to purchase so it is a range of customers prioritizing products.
+One of the personalized things they have done is creating a My-Mix feature that enables customers to have their personalized shopping feed.
+This feature allows customers to save what they want or what they consider to purchase so it is a range of customers prioritizing products.

-In 2018, Walmart is reported to be the last retailer to offer a personalized online shopping experience.
+In 2018, Walmart was reported to be the last retailer to offer a personalized online shopping experience.
 They redesigned their website Walmart.com with a more modern design, a new color palette, icons, fonts, and various visual changes.

 On the new website, they have offered a more personalized shopping experience for their customers.
 It recommends new, best-selling, or seasonal products based on the categories a customer has been buying or browsing.
 Walmart also uses geo-targeting to show items that are trending in the customer’s location.
 In addition, their customers are able to see what services or special promotions are available in their specific location.

 With the help of eCommerce personalization, Starbucks analyzes customers’ interests from their purchase history, listed preferences, or account information.
-In addition, it recently added the ability to redeem within the ordering process which delivers great customer excitement.
-As a result, Starbucks generates nearly 50% of their revenue by the Starbucks Rewards program in 2020.
+In addition, it recently added the ability to redeem within the ordering process, which delivers excellent customer excitement.
+As a result, Starbucks generated nearly 50% of its revenue through the Starbucks Rewards program in 2020.

 If you want to deliver the best shopping experience, the critical thing is you should know your customers well to give them the thing they want.
-Make use of the right personalization tactic to bring more customers to your site and keep them coming back.
+Use the proper personalization tactic to bring more customers to your site and keep them coming back.